sylvainpolletvillard/pwa-workshop/finish.md

 You now know the basics of a Progressive Web App, but you still have a lot to discover!

+## Quiz

+Want to test your knowledge about PWA ?
+A quiz is available here: [Quiz PWA](https://sylvainpolletvillard.github.io/quiz-static/?quiz=pwa)

 ## Additional exercises

 Here are some additional exercises that you can try to achieve from the knowledge gained in this workshop: